 Although implants and injectables are able to become attractive to many people, they do not replace oral PrEP for those who need it.
 Some people may want to use PrEP only for a short time, or they may like the idea of an injection or an implant.

-A global analysis of contraceptive funding demonstrated that broadening the range of contraceptive options increased the overall use of contraception - Every new widely available method total contraceptive users, increased use of contraceptives by 4-8% between 1982 and 2009. contraception studies suggest that a choice of method supports access and use.
+An overall analysis of contraceptive uptake has shown that widening the range of contraceptive options has increased total contraceptive use - With each new method widely available, total contraceptive users have increased contraceptive use by 4-8% between 1982 and 2009.
+Contraceptive studies suggest that a choice of method supports access and use.

 Contraceptive studies in populations at risk for HIV infection show large variations in the type of contraception used from each country for each country, among the women participating in microbicide studies.
 For example, considering that predominated in Malawi, injectable contraception, oral contraception prevailed in Zimbabwe.
 These historical patterns are structured by the influence of the supplier and the health care provider over several decades and can influence the ways in which health services are beginning to offer different forms of PrEP.
 For example, greater experience with injectable or implantable contraception may lead to faster adoption of one of these modes when targeting women at higher risk of infection.